64nYm3d3/CheatSheet/EDC.md

-# A big gear list
+# A big gear list for physical engagements

 ##### Table of Contents